wixtoolset/wix/README.md

 ## Prerequisites

-Visual Studio 2022 (17.0.4 or higher, NOT the preview release) with the following installed:
+Visual Studio 2022 (17.0.4 or higher) with the following installed:

 | Workloads |
 | :-------- |